ClementRepository/TerraformforAbsoluteBeginners/README.md

 - How to build images and start up containers using Docker.
 - How to utilize commands that allow you to monitor your containers.
 - How to push images you have made to the Elastic Container Registry.

+## Project 14: Ansible
+You will learn:
+- How to create and format playbooks and inventory files.
+- How to have Ansible interact with Ec2 instances remotely and use playbooks.

 # Prerequisite downloads/installs
 If you do not have a Github account to clone the repository, Project 7 has relevant info on how to do so.